 - Reading You must complete all the course readings.
-You are responsible for understanding the readings-make use of your fellow students, your dictionary, the Internet, your TA, and me to make sure you understand the readings.
-Course time is to be used for substantive discussion and further exploration of the implications of course readings, not for grasping the basic contents. - Participation You must attend, and participate in, all class discussions.
+You are responsible for understanding the readings make use of your fellow students, your dictionary, the Internet, your TA, and me to make sure you understand the readings.
+Course time is to be used for substantive discussion and further exploration of the implications of course readings, not for grasping the basic contents. - Participation You must attend, and participate in, all class discussions and small group exercises.
 You are also responsible for the information contained in course lectures. - Reading Comments You must turn in two 2-page reflective discussions of readings of your choice.
 These are due at the beginning of the class during which the readings are discussed. - Vocabulary Exercises You must turn in two short (one page or less) exercises in which you explore a word in one of the class readings whose meaning you did not previously know.
 You should note the word, its definition, and its meaning in the context of the reading. - Exams There will be two examinations.
 You must take the examinations at the date, time, and place assigned. - Book Review You must write a review of a sociological book published within the past ten years.
 You can assume a book is appropriate if it has been reviewed in Contemporary Sociology or The American Journal of Sociology; however, your review must be substantively different from these reviews.
 Other books may also be appropriate.
 In the book review, you must describe and evaluate the book's research question, research design, and argument.
+You must tell me by February 24 what book you intend to review.
+The book review is due by 5:00 pm on Friday, March 10.
+NOTE: Two small groups will be selected to form the sides of the in-class debate on February 10.
+Members of these groups will be excused from writing the book review, and the grade for their group's performance in the debate will substitute for that for the book review.

-You must tell me by March 15 what book you intend to review.
-You will present a short version of your review to a small group of your classmates on April 5. - Final Paper The final paper is your opportunity to synthesize what you have learned during the class with outside interests and experiences.
+- Final Paper The final paper is your opportunity to synthesize what you have learned during the class with outside interests and experiences.
 Your final paper must develop a sociological argument using appropriate sources.
 It is an academic paper and, as such, must be written in an appropriate style.
-Select an assignment from these four options:

-- 1. Find some issue, situation, or paradox of interest to you and compare how at least two of sociology's grand theorists (Marx, Weber, Durkheim, Simmel, Goffman) would understand it.
+The paper is due at 5:00 pm on Wednesday, April 26.
+Select an assignment from these four options: - 1.
+Find some issue, situation, or paradox of interest to you and compare how at least two of sociology's grand theorists (Marx, Weber, Durkheim, Simmel, Goffman) would understand it.
 For this project you will have to do further reading of the theorists you choose, and offer an evaluation of the situation and the theorists' approaches to it. - 2.
 Find some issue, situation, or paradox of interest to you and review and evaluate sociological research and writing on it.
 For this project you must provide a broad introduction to the field of interest and a sense of the similarities, differences, and relationships among sociological approaches.
 This is not simply an annotated bibliography. - 3.
 Find some issue, situation, or paradox of interest to you and design a sociological study to investigate it.
 You must provide a theoretical background, literature review, methodological specification, and expected results.
 (This option is probably of greatest interest to those interested in the craft of social scientific research.) - 4.
 You may choose to do a different assignment, appropriate for a final paper in a sociology course.
 You must check with me before embarking on this option.